-Florida State freshman, Emma Jo McAuliffe, is back at FSU to start her first official year as a Seminole after spending the past year traveling to countries such as Cambodia and the Philippines.
-McAuliffe was one of seven students in the inaugural cohort of the Gap Year Fellowship program at FSU.
+FSU Gap Year Fellowship inaugural class returns to Tallahassee to begin their first official year as Seminoles

+Imagine graduating high school and immediately hopping on a plane to fly 20 hours away from home.
+This was reality for freshman Emma Jo McAuliffe, who spent an entire year traveling to countries such as Cambodia and the Philippines.

+McAuliffe, along with a select group of students in the inaugural cohort of FSU’s Gap Year Fellows program, are now embarking on their first year as Seminoles.

-What’s a gap year you might ask?
-A gap year is defined by the American Gap Association as a structured period of time when students take a break from formal education to increase self-awareness, learn from different cultures, and experiment with possible careers.
-Typically, these are achieved by a combination of traveling, volunteering, interning or working.
+A gap year is defined by the American Gap Association as a structured period of time when students take a break from formal education to increase self-awareness, learn from different cultures and experiment with possible careers.
+FSU Gap Year Fellows participate in a minimum of six months of service in a cross-cultural setting.

-Florida State is the 2nd public institution in the nation to provide financial aid to incoming freshman students to spend a year in between high school and college to enhance knowledge about themselves and the environment around them through the Gap Year Fellowship program.
+Florida State offers up to $5,000 to help support students during their gap yearthe second public institution in the nation to provide financial aid to do so.
+The support helps incoming freshman students spend a year in between high school and college to enhance their knowledge about themselves and the world around them.

-“We’re really leading the way in including a more diverse student body within these gap year experiences because we know they can be transformational and beneficial,” said Kimberly Reid, associate director of FSU’s Center for Undergraduate Research and Academic Engagement.
+“We’re really leading the way by including a more diverse student body within these gap year experiences because we know they can be transformational and beneficial,” said Kimberly Reid, program director and associate director of FSU’s Center for Undergraduate Research and Academic Engagement.
 “We want to see all types of students benefiting from this program at FSU.”

-McAuliffe, a Tallahassee native, spent two months out of her gap year working at an orphanage in Cambodia where she nurtured children whose parents weren’t stable enough to support them on their own.
-Here she lived in a house with 25 other volunteers from around the world.
+McAuliffe, a Tallahassee native, spent three months of her gap year working with children in Cambodia.
+She lived in a house with 25 other volunteers from around the world during her visit.

-“Taking a gap year pushed me to leave and see the rest of the world, but still allowed me to come home and be where my heart really is,” McAuliffe said.
-“One of the reasons why I’m really grateful for this program is that they recognized the fact that diversity is important, and I look for that now at FSU.”
+“Taking a gap year pushed me to leave Tallahassee and see the rest of the world, but it still allowed me to come home and be where my heart really is,” McAuliffe said.
+“One of the reasons why I’m really grateful for this program is that it recognizes the fact that diversity is important, and I look for that diversity now at FSU.”

-McAuliffe said taking the gap year has helped her become a more confident person, eager to take on whatever FSU has to offer her.
+McAuliffe said taking a gap year has helped her become a more confident person and eager to take on whatever FSU has to offer.

 “I was really nervous about going into college right after high school,” McAuliffe said.
-“Now I feel like I’ve grown so much that I can handle anything that FSU throws at me, I feel really prepared.”
+“Now, I feel like I’ve grown so much that I can handle anything that FSU throws at me.
+I really feel prepared.”

-Hanna Ohler, a student from Korea, chose to participate in the gap year program because she moved every three years growing up due to her family being in the Air Force, so she was accustomed to traveling.
-Over the course of her year, Ohler went to 16 different countries where she worked in farming and roofing.
+Hanna Ohler, a student from Korea, chose to participate in the gap year program because she was accustomed to traveling and moving every three years with family serving in the Air Force.

+Over the course of her year, Ohler traveled to 16 different countries, working in farming and roofing.

-“Florida State offering this program was inspiring to me because I knew that I wanted to take a gap year anyway.
-This program not only assisted that, but encouraged it,” Ohler said.
-“It really solidified the fact that I knew FSU supported my goals from the start.
+“Florida State’s program inspired me because I knew that I wanted to take a gap year anyway,” Ohler said.
+“This program not only assisted with my experience, but encouraged it.
+It really solidified the fact that FSU supported my goals from the start.
 I couldn’t have asked for anything better from a university.”

-Upon their first month as Seminoles, Director Reid led a discussion-based group where the students got to interact and share their experiences with one another, as well as give insight on how to improve the program.
+In September, Reid led a debriefing session with the inaugural group of fellows as they met for the first time.
+The students had an opportunity to interact and share their experiences with one another, as well as give insight on how to improve the program.